mobilise-d/mobgap/docs/guides/developer_guide.md

 poetry run poe conf_jupyter
 ```

-After this you can start Jupyter as always, but select "gaitlink" as a kernel when you want to run a notebook.
+After this you can start Jupyter as always, but select "mobgap" as a kernel when you want to run a notebook.

-Remember to use the autoreload extension to make sure that Jupyter reloads gaitlink, when ever you change something in
+Remember to use the autoreload extension to make sure that Jupyter reloads mobgap, when ever you change something in
 the library.
 Put this in your first cell of every Jupyter Notebook to activate it: